LSSTDESC/rail_attic/README.md

 </div>

+# This is the archived version of the RAIL code repository and it has been retired.

+Please use the [new rail github repository] (https://github.com/LSSTDESC/rail)

 # RAIL: Redshift Assessment Infrastructure Layers

 RAIL's purpose is to be the infrastructure enabling the PZ WG Deliverables in [the LSST-DESC Science Roadmap (see Sec.
 5.18)](https://lsstdesc.org/assets/pdf/docs/DESC_SRM_latest.pdf), aiming to guide the selection and implementation of redshift estimators in DESC pipelines.